Simulations Run at NERSC Target ‘Forever Chemicals’ in Soils

 July 14, 2022

-This article utilizes information from a Michigan State University news release.
+This article uses information from a Michigan State University news release.

 With the growing awareness about the risks posed by “forever chemicals” in our water, soil, plants, and more, researchers are making new inroads into understanding how these substances function and how we might be able to mitigate their harmful effects.
 Fortunately, supercomputer simulations are aiding in these efforts.